Omu9f/ninetails/README.md

 ### Ninetails

-A place for me to add all my neovim editor preferences
+Just an extended options repository for my neovim.
+Nothing special.

+This repo contains nine or so main things I want to set for my neovim conig.